 Inside the stone building, the fire was overwhelming.
 I was forced to call upon my full abilities as a practicing frost mage just to get inside without cooking myself alive.
 Thankfully, my obsession with this school of magic had grown significantly in the last few months.
-I was able to successfully form a bubble of cool air around my body so that I could navigate inside the blaze.
+I was able to form a bubble of cool air around my body so that I could navigate inside the blaze.

 I continued onward, examining the structure until I found another survivor near the fire suppression system.
-This dwarf had nearly turned the system on when a beam collapsed., crushing his arm and pinning him to the ground.
+This one had nearly turned the system on when a beam collapsed., crushing his arm and pinning him to the ground.

 I tried to move the beam, but it was too heavy.

 “Don’t worry about me!” the man grumbled.
 “Turn on the water!”

 I left him there, stepping over the suppression system, and looked around until I found the red valve that the young female had told me about.
 When I twisted it, the sprinkler system erupted over my head.
 The hissing of a suddenly dying fire echoed all over the building, and my visibility dropped to zero as steam and smoke began filling every room.
 I clapped my hands together and blew a frosty wind that cleared out the room and some of the heat too.